Wednesday, December 20, 2017

 Study the Universe with Python tutorial, part 5 -- Monte Carlo Markov Chain

 This is the fifth blog post in this series which discusses the Baryon Oscillation Spectroscopic dataset (BOSS).
-In the last 4 posts we downloaded the data, calculated the power spectrum and covariance matrix and isolated the BAO feature.
+In the last 4 posts, we downloaded the data, calculated the power spectrum and covariance matrix and isolated the BAO feature.
 Now we want to apply this procedure to the data and extract cosmological information.

-In the last post we used the scipy minimize function to find the best fitting model.
-However the best fitting model is not very useful, if we don't know the uncertainties attached to it.
+In the last post, we used the scipy minimize function to find the best-fitting model.
+However, the best-fitting model is not very useful if we don't know the uncertainties attached to it.

 What we really need is a probability for each possible model which could describe our Universe.
 The probability for model $Y$ with parameters x should reflect the probability that we would observe the BOSS dataset if the Universe were described by $Y(x)$.
 Such a probability distribution is called a likelihood and a very powerful way to get such a likelihood is a Monte Carlo Markov Chain (MCMC).